script26/secure-desktop-os-ideas/README.md

 - qubes os, it is even more secure in some ways than chromeos (except lack of verified boot, heads is ok but its just user attestation), but i thought it was too limiting (yes it doesn't have gpu accel for security, but now you can't run your own local ai)
-- chromeos wasn't too limiting, and there was even a steam vm (borealis) for gaming, you could even import different games on it like minecraft for absolute near native gpu performance
+- chromeos wasn't too limiting, and there was even a steam vm (borealis) for gaming, you could play absolutely any linux game with near native gpu performance
 - this setup was inspired by qubes os and chromeos, grapheneos kicksecure whonix

 Why not just use flatpak?